qrqiuren/site-myhdl-dev/guide.md

 MyHDL code development is managed on [bitbucket] using [mercurial](http://www.selenic.com/mercurial).

-The public repository resides [here][repository].
+The public repository resides [here][myhdl-repo].
 Bitbucket offers an excellent interface to through the repository and its history.

 The repository can be used for several purposes, such as browsing through the